flyway/flywaydb.org/documentation/getstarted/advanced/callbacks.md

 ---
-layout: getstarted
+layout: documentation
 menu: callbacks
 subtitle: 'Tutorial: Callbacks'
 ---
 # Tutorial: Callbacks

-This tutorial assumes you have successfully completed the [**First Steps: Command-line**](/getstarted/firststeps/commandline) tutorial. **If you have not done so, please do so first.** This tutorial picks up where that one left off.
+This tutorial assumes you have successfully completed the [**First Steps: Command-line**](/documentation/getstarted/firststeps/commandline) tutorial. **If you have not done so, please do so first.** This tutorial picks up where that one left off.

 This brief tutorial will teach **how to use callbacks**.
 It will take you through the